ddemkiw/Battleships/README.md

 ## Synopsis

 Battleship is a guessing game for two players.
 Each player sets a fleet of ships of varying sizes on a 10 X 10 grid.
-Players take turn shooting (guessing) at each others boards.
+Players take turns shooting (guessing) at each others boards.
 When a player sinks all the ships in their opponents fleet, THEY WIN!

 ## Technologies Used